-- Pupils are not allowed networked file access via personal devices and are not allowed to access the school wireless internet network - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours. - Volunteers, contractors, governors can access the guest wireless network but have no access to networked files/drives, subject to the acceptable use policy.
+- Pupils/students are not allowed networked file access via personal devices.
+However, they are access the school wireless internet network for school-related internet use within the framework of the acceptable use policy.
+All such use is monitored. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+See also the Digital images and video section on page 25 and Data protection and data security section on page 22.
+Child/staff data should never be downloaded onto a private phone. - Volunteers, contractors, governors have no access to the school network or wireless internet on personal devices but may on request access the guest wireless network for school related use but have no access to networked files/drives, subject to the acceptable use policy.
+All internet traffic is monitored. - Parents have no access to the school network or wireless internet on personal devices but on request may access the guest wireless network for school related use but have no access to networked files/drives, subject to the acceptable use policy.
 All internet traffic is monitored.